D-Tsonev/Tooling/README.md

 ## General Approach & Planning

-After reading the Airtable documentattion and generating api key I stored the key in .env file.
+After reading the Airtable documentation and generating the API key I stored the key in the .env file.
 Then I created const <code>base</code> that I used later to fetch the data.
 ```js
 const API_KEY = process.env.REACT_APP_API_KEY